 Given time, Ebanks will be able to do a decent if slightly lesser impression of Trevor Ariza during his Lakers days.
 Ebanks can’t dribble or shoot, but he will run the court and defend whomever you want him to.
 I have been saying this since about February 2009, so the fact that Ebanks is now a Laker is pretty cool.
 It gives me the opportunity to say it for another seven years.

 Last year, Gerald Green played in Russia.
 Playing for Lokomotiv Kuban, Green averaged 16.3 points, 3.8 rebounds and 1.6 assists per game, shooting 44% from the field and 35% from three point range.
 Unfortunately, there’s no stat for whether he “gets it” yet.

 Kurz was a Chicago Bull as of 9 days ago.
 He never played for them, but got a few grand and great playoff seats for the privilege of spending two months with the greatest team in the world.
-Kurz is an NBA calibre player with very good rebounding numbers, decent defense and an old-school one handed jumpshot, a face-up combo forward with occasional post offense who should be in the NBA somewhere next year.
-However, I'm not sure it will be with the Lakers.
+Kurz is an NBA calibre player with very good rebounding numbers, decent defence and an old-school one handed jump shot, a face-up combo forward with occasional post offence who should be in the NBA somewhere next year.
+However, I’m not sure it will be with the Lakers.
 He would be a luxury for them, i.e. a non-rotation player.
-And they can't really afford those.
+And they can’t really afford those.